I’m pro-pastor, but I’m not blind.

 But in the world I live in, the only time 90 percent of the congregation sees the pastor is on Sunday morning.
 If he does poorly there, he has just about sealed his fate with the membership as a whole.

-From the scant attention given the Sunday sermon by many ministers, from the small study time allotted to its preparation, and from the haphazard delivery of this message during the morning worship service, one would think neither the members nor the minister put a value on the sermon.
+From the scant attention given the Sunday sermon by many ministers, from the small study time allotted to its preparation, and from the haphazard delivery of this message during the morning worship service, one would think neither the members nor the minister place much value on the sermon.

 It is the single most important thing the pastor does.
 If he is smart, if he values his ministry, and if he wants to go on receiving a paycheck to provide for his family, he will give great prominence in his schedule to planning that message.